goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 6.5.
-Use middlewares that never crash due to invaldid input
+## ![✔] 6.4.
+Use middleware that never validates input rather than crashing your application

-**TL;DR:** Here will write about desigining and using middlewares that don't make the process crash when an invalid JSON is passed since it opens the door for easy DDOS attacks
+**TL;DR:** Here we will write about designing and using middleware that doesn't make the process crash when an invalid JSON is passed since it opens the door for easy DDOS attacks

 **Otherwise:**